Wednesday, October 30, 2024

 “Offshore – Stealth Wealth and the New Colonialism” by Brooke Harrington, 2024

-This is a book of reporting by a sociologist inspired by C. Wright Mills who joined the world of secretive offshore finance.
+This is a book of reporting by a sociologist inspired by C. Wright Mills who joined the world of secretive offshore finance to explore it from the inside.
 After being trained as a wealth manager, Harrington played the ‘dumb’ female outsider and interviewed wealth managers, a fisherman and a debt bounty hunter, who spilled the beans.
 Harrington reveals the massive and corrupt nature of ‘offshore’ and onshore money bolt-holes.
 Used by billionaires, corporations and millionaires, this archipelago of finance around the world allows them to evade taxes, legal process and publicity, launder money and bribes, and ensure wealth for generations to come.
 She notes that cash counting machines in the British Virgin Islands broke down due to the suitcases full of banknotes they were required to count, so that tells you something about their money-laundering abilities.

 Not surprisingly, these bolt-holes also include Joe Biden’s Delaware, Christie Noem’s South Dakota, Wyoming, Nevada and luxury real estate across the country.
 The U.S. is now the #1 haven for hidden billions on the 2022 Financial Secrecy Index, not the Cayman Islands, the Bahamas or the British Virgin Islands.
 Obama rejected U.S. involvement in the Common Reporting Standards, which would have exposed the owners of many of these accounts.
 The OECD and the EU Parliament have also failed to restrain these abuses so far.